mas-bandwidth/gafferongames/content/post/why_cant_i_send_udp_packets_from_a_browser.md

 There are two key factors:

 The first is that WebRTC is extremely complex.
-This of course understandable, being designed primarily to support peer-to-peer communication between browsers, it is necessary for WebRTC to include STUN, ICE and TURN support for NAT traversal and packet forwarding in the worst case.
+This of course understandable, being designed primarily to support peer-to-peer communication between browsers, it is necessary to include STUN, ICE and TURN support for NAT traversal and packet forwarding in the worst case.

 The second is that while WebRTC is designed primarily for peer-to-peer communication, there is a trend away from peer-to-peer and towards client/server for multiplayer games.
 In this context, game developers see support for NAT traversal and packet forwarding as unnecessary baggage.

-So while WebRTC provides a way to send unreliable-unordered data easily from one browser to another, it falls down in complexity when data needs to be sent between a browser and a dedicated server.
+So while WebRTC succeeds in providing a way to send unreliable-unordered data from one browser to another, it falls down when data needs to be sent between a browser and a dedicated server.

 # Why not just let people send UDP?

-(insert headline here)
+The final option to consider is to just let users send and receive UDP packets directly from the browser.
+Of course, this is an _absolutely terrible idea_ and there are good reasons why it should never be allowed.

+1. Websites would be able to launch DDoS attacks by coordinating UDP packet floods from browsers.

+2. New security holes would be created as JavaScript could now craft malicious UDP packets to probe the internals of corporate networks and report back over HTTPS.

+3. UDP packets are not encrypted, so any data sent over these packets could be sniffed and read by an attacker, or even modified in transmit.
+It would be a massive step back for web security to create a new way for browsers to send unencrypted packets.

+4. There is no authentication, so a dedicated server reading packets sent from a browser would have to implement its own method to ensure that only valid clients are allowed to connect to it, which is well outside the amount of effort most game developers would be willing to apply to this problem.

+# What could a solution look like?

+As an exercise, lets start from the ground up and think about what a solution could look like.

+...